BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ## **Examples**

 To start BLOCd just for yourself so you can connect your wallet through it you do not need to modify anything in the configuration file.
-It will use the stanard configuration and it will works just fine.
+It will use the standard configuration and it will works just fine.

 If you would like to run an open public remote BLOCd node and start accepting transaction through this node, so you can make an extra passive income, you will need to edit: